-- fatigue — (again moving through quicksand, sometimes I feel like I’m pregnant, I’m so tired and “fatigued” I can’t catch my breath, I have to stop and rest & catch my breath & rest like an eighty year old)
+- fatigue — (again moving through quicksand, sometimes I feel like I’m pregnant, I’m so tired and “fatigued” I can’t catch my breath, I have to stop & catch my breath & rest like an eighty year old)

 - Irregular periods (or unbelievably regular but ridiculously heavy that make it almost impossible to leave the house)

 - Discomfort during sex, lower sex drive